avidity/weekly-ai-bot/README.md

 ## 🧩 Features

-- 🔍 Fetch PR details, commits, and file changes from GitHub
+- 🔍 Fetch PRs, commits, and file changes from a repository within a given period
 - 🧠 Summarize using Gemini AI (via API or CLI)
 - 💬 Post result to Slack automatically
 - 🧰 Run locally, in Docker, or via GitHub Actions
-- ⚙️ Accepts task number and PR URL as input
+- ⚙️ Accepts a repository URL and an optional period in days (defaults to 7)

 ---